Tuition and Financial Aid

-Federal, state and institutional financial aid
+Federal and state financial aid

 Degree-seeking distance students admitted to OSU may be eligible for federal and state financial aid through OSU if enrolled for 6 or more credits per term as an undergraduate.
 Graduate degree/certificate students need 5 or more credits per term to qualify.